 In September 1968 together with Neville Roberts, Liz took over a Shepherds Market discotheque that became the launch pad of Jimi Hendrix’s career.
-He was under contract to appear at the Club when his record ‘Hey Joe’ went to No 1!
-The area was besieged by such luminaries as the Rolling Stones who queued nightly to hear and see this extraordinary new performer and subsequently the landlord cancelled their contract after one month!
+He was under contract to appear at the Club when his record ‘Hey Joe’ went into the charts at No 1!
+The area was besieged by such luminaries as the Rolling Stones who queued nightly to hear and see this extraordinary new performer and subsequently the landlord cancelled their contract after two weeks!

 In the 70’s and 80’s in addition to representing a number of trendy establishments, Liz Brewer took on a number of high profile clients and became their confidante, advisor, representative and media spokesperson.

-In the mid 80’s Liz represented Peter de Savary and assisted in the promotion of his America’s Cup Challenge and the launch and specialised marketing of his Hotels including until recently Skibo Castle in Scotland which has now been sold.
+In the mid 80’s Liz represented Peter de Savary and assisted in the promotion of his America’s Cup Challenge and the launch and specialised marketing of his Hotels including Skibo Castle in Scotland.

-Also during this time Liz became the Fund raiser for Abbeyfield, and through her introduction of international finance through Alan Bond – Abbeyfield International.
-For the past 20 years Liz has assisted Christopher Buxton OBE and Abbeyfield International with major fund-raising events attended by their Royal Patron HRH The Prince of Wales.
+Also during this time Liz became, under the guidance of Christopher Buxton OBE, as official Fund-raiser for Abbeyfield, bringing in international finance through Alan Bond – to create, Abbeyfield International.
+Liz assisted and Abbeyfield International with major fund-raising events, at Kirtlington Park, Oxfordshire, attended by their Royal Patron HRH The Prince of Wales.

 National Playing Fields Association took on Liz as their Honorary Event Organiser for three years to organise major fund raising events which led to Carlton Television and Action Time Production Company contracting Liz to Organise the notorious celebrity ‘Men For Sale’ Charity fundraising events for two years raising £ millions divided between 8 Cancer Charities, and 8 Childrens Charities and attracting 9 million viewers.